Mount of Olives: History

 Roman soldiers from the 10th Legion camped on the mount during the Siege of Jerusalem in the year 70 AD.
 After the destruction of the Second Temple, Jews celebrated the festival of Sukkot on the Mount of Olives.
-They made pilgrimages to the Mount of Olives because it was 80 meters higher than the Temple Mount and offered a panoramic view of the Temple site.
-It became a traditional place for lamenting the Temple's destruction, especially on Tisha B'Av.
+They made these pilgrimages to the Mount of Olives because it was 80 meters higher than the Temple Mount and offered a panoramic view of the Temple site.
+The location also became a traditional place for lamenting the Temple's destruction, especially on Tisha B'Av.
 In 1481, an Italian Jewish pilgrim, Meshullam of Volterra, wrote: "And all the community of Jews, every year, goes up to Mount Zion on the day of Tisha B'Av to fast and mourn, and from there they move down along Yoshafat Valley and up to Mount of Olives.
 From there they see the whole Temple (the Temple Mount) and there they weep and lament the destruction of this House."

 In 1189, in the wake of the 1187 Battle of Hattin and reconquest of the land by Saladin, the sultan gave the Mount to two of his commanders.

 In the mid-1850s, the villagers of Silwan were paid £100 annually by the Jews in an effort to prevent the desecration of graves on the mount.

 Prime Minister of Israel Menachem Begin asked to be buried on the Mount of Olives near the graves of Etzel members Meir Feinstein and Moshe Barazani, rather than Mount Herzl national cemetery.